In transurethral microwave therapy (TUMT), an

 resumed 1 to 2 weeks after surgery.

 A complete inability to urinate (urinary retention).
-You may need to have a tube inserted directly through the abdominal
+You may need to have a tube inserted into your bladder to drain urine.

 A strong urge to urinate (overactive bladder), which can also cause leaking of urine (urge incontinence).